"Avengers: Endgame" doesn't have a scene after the credits — it has something else instead

 WARNING: Mild spoilers ahead.

-For big Marvel fans, the day they've been anticipating for over a decade will finally be here on Friday, but some may be shocked when the "Avengers: Endgame" credits end without one tradition many have grown to expect.
+For big Marvel fans, the day they've been anticipating for over a decade is finally here.
+But some may be shocked when the "Avengers: Endgame" credits end without one tradition many have grown to expect.
 The epic finale doesn't have a postcredits scene.

 However, this movie, which at 3 hours and 58 seconds, is the longest movie in the MCU's history, doesn't necessarily have anything to reveal or tease.
 It is the finale, after all.
 But, Marvel didn't leave moviegoers completely in the dark.